Writing in Our Lady Immaculate Catholic Primary School

 “Children’s books change lives.
 Stories pour into the hearts of children and help make them what they become.”
 Jane Yolen.

-As part of our writing process we ask the children to write a “Cold task “ whereby we talk to the children about a new genre and list what makes a good… (recount, report, setting etc.) then get the children to have a go.
+As part of our writing process we ask the children to write a “Cold task “ whereby we link our quality text to our writing and list what makes a good… (recount, report, setting etc.) then get the children to have a go.
 This then drives our planning and assessment to know where to take the children next.

-We then choose the right text or visual literacy resource to provide a motivating stimulus, building in the appropriate vocabulary, sentence structure and text features that children need to make progress.
+We use our text or visual literacy resource to provide a motivating stimulus, building in the appropriate vocabulary, sentence structure and text features that children need to make progress.

-Through using things such as story maps, hot seating and boxing up the children learn and internalise the text orally.
+Through using things such as story maps, hot seating and boxing up the children learn to orally rehearse their writing before they write .

 We compare other texts or visual literacy resources and make learning visible by discussing the features and adding them to washing line toolkits across the classrooms.